rossigee/bitnodes-hardware/README.md

     $ sudo diskutil eject /dev/rdisk2

 Attach the eMMC to the back of the main board of your Bitnodes Hardware and power it up.
+Execute the following commands on your Bitnodes Hardware to update the project with the latest commit from the master branch.

+    $ workon hardware
+    $ ./setup.sh